-Then, I was looking at the view, appreciating the moment, the striped beach umbrellas and small palm trees, and glowing sand.
+Then, I started looking at the view, appreciating the moment, the striped beach umbrellas and small palm trees, and glowing sand.
 A parachute roamed the skies, the thought of the person flying it having the time of their life brought me joy.

 And then, I spotted the elderly couple next to me.
 They seemed to be enjoying the moment as well, especially their conversation and each other’s company.